Vishali-05126/Vishali051765/README.md

 Our inspiration came from two critical gaps:
 - Learners silently struggling without asking for help
 - Blind students being excluded by screen-dependent learning tools
+- For deaf and dumb students action based analysis using AI

 By combining **proactive AI intelligence** with a **voice-first assistant**, we enable every learner to study independently, without disturbance, and without waiting for help.